Graduate Certificate in Catholic Women’s Leadership Studies

 The Graduate Certificate in Catholic Women’s Leadership Studies, in partnership with the Women of Grace Benedicta Leadership Institute for Women, provides learners with the abilities and skills necessary to become active leaders and mentors in accord with their state in life.
 This concentration would be an excellent fit for women who wish to:

-- Become leaders and mentors at the parish or diocesan level, in service to women.
+- Become leaders and mentors in your current career, state in life, at the parish or diocesan level, in service to all of humanity.